Common Signs of Rodent Infestations

 Yard Maintenance

 Maintaining your yard and garden can play a significant role in preventing rodent infestations.
 Keep grass and vegetation trimmed and remove any debris or clutter that could serve as hiding places for rodents.
 Regularly inspect and clean out sheds, garages, and other outdoor structures.
-By creating an environment that is less hospitable to rodents, you can reduce the chances of them making their way into your home.
+By creating an environment that is less hospitable to rodents, you can reduce their chances of them entering your home.

 Proper Storage of Outdoor Items